 The excitement is the strangest part.
 You get a callback from a company you actually want to work for, and you cannot tell anyone.
 You carry the news alone.

 All of this is normal.
 More than half the people in your office right now are feeling some version of it.
+What to tell your boss when interviewing if pressed is the question that lives in the back of your head all day, and the answer below decides whether the search holds together.

 How to manage the logistics (by interview stage)